rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ![screenshot](img/virt-manager-new-VM.png)

-On this screen click "Browse" and select the Windows ISO and click "Forward":
+On this screen click "Browse" and select the Windows ISO and click "Forward".
+Notice that KVM identifies the ISO as Windows 11.

 ![screenshot](img/virt-manager-pick-ISO.png)